The Press Is Under Attack In Southeast Asia And It's Only Going To Get Worse

 It was the latest blow to the country's independent media by the increasingly authoritarian Duterte, and another signal of a future for press freedom in the region that rights groups say appears increasingly dark.

 "The situation for journalists in Southeast Asia has arguably never been more dire," said Shawn Crispin, Southeast Asia representative for the Committee to Protect Journalists.
-"The online spaces that opened the way for new critical and probing voices is now aggressively being closed by regional governments through legislation, legal intimidation and threats."
+"The online spaces that opened the way for new critical and probing voices is now aggressively being closed by regional governments through legislation, legal intimidation, and threats."

 It's a stark contrast to the mid-2000s, a more optimistic era when the influx of social media and gutsy online news outlets suggested a rosier outlook for free information.
 A decade later, governments in the region are responding to the gains made by independent media online with greater censorship and repression.